martinthomson/taste/draft-thomson-taste-taste.md

 # Change the file extension to match the format (.xml for XML, etc...)
 #
 ###
-title: "TODO - Your title"
+title: "This is a draft"
-abbrev: "TODO - Abbreviation"
+abbrev: "taste"
 category: info

 docname: draft-todo-yourname-protocol-latest
-submissiontype: IETF  # also: "independent", "editorial", "IAB", or "IRTF"
+submissiontype: IETF
 number:
 date:
 consensus: true